TN 3 (11-10)

 Based on the beneficiary’s tax filing status, there are either two or four levels of IRMAA amounts, which are tied to the beneficiary’s MAGI.
 The four “sliding scale” levels are described in HI 01101.020.

-By statute, the income thresholds and income ranges used to determine whether IRMAA applies, are fixed through 2019.
+By statute, the income thresholds and income ranges used to determine whether IRMAA applies, were fixed through 2017.
 The amount of IRMAA due for each level of income changes each year.

 Under certain circumstances, beneficiaries can request that we use a more recent taxable year or alternate income information.
 See HI 01120.001 through HI 01120.065 for information on new initial determinations using beneficiary information.